hoganman/CSU_HEP_Resources/README.md

  1. Launch Pulse Secure (pulseUi) and give it 1 minute for the first load
  1. Add a new connection using the plus (+) button
- 1. Give it whatever (pet) name you want to give it and use the URL https://secure.colostate.edu
+ 1. Give it whatever (pet) name you want to give it and use the URL https://secure.colostate.edu/2fa for two-factor authenication
  1. Depending on Windows/Mac and Linux, you can "connect" now.

  ## Physics Owned Nodes